 Christ may dwell in your hearts through faith...being rooted and grounded in love #imperfectmom @MunsellWendy Click To Tweet

 … that according to the riches of his glory he may grant you to be strengthened with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith—that you, being rooted and grounded in love, may have strength to comprehend with all the saints what is the breadth and length and height and depth, and to know the love of Christ that surpasses knowledge, that you may be filled with all the fullness of God. –Ephesians 3:16-19

 About the Author, Wendy Munsell: I’m married to my best friend and love of my life, Patrick.
 Together, we’ve raised 7 children and are blessed to be grandparents many times over!
 I enjoy knitting, reading, decorating, and most recently, writing.
 I’ve learned the hard way how soul-crushing it is to attempt to walk out my salvation in my own strength.
 After decades of exhausting myself in trying to be a “good Christian,” He unravelled me!
 I’m finding joy in letting go and trusting God to complete the good work that He has begun.
 It is my hope to share with you, through story, poems, and personal reflection, the amazing grace God provides when we allow Him make us His own.
-Join me on my journey at my blog, Blessed Unravelling & my Facebook page, my Pinterest, or my brand new Twitter.
+Join me on my my Pinterest or my Twitter.

 How about you?
 Has your perfectionism hindered your fellowship with Jesus and your children?
 What has the Lord taught you over your years as a mom?
 Share with us!